sjohn0731/-100DaysOfCode/log.md

 **Link to work:**
 Angular Crash Couse- Traversy Media: https://www.youtube.com/watch?v=Fdf5aTYRW0E I will come back and upload my progress when I can clone my files onto GitHub.

+### Day 7: January 10, 2020
+**Today's Progress:** Today was difficult, but I learned a few concepts for both Python and PHP:
+Python: Learned how to round floats using the format() function.
+PHP: After seeing the structure of if/else statements in PHP, patterns in built-in functions are becoming clearer, faster.
+It doesn't seem like much, but small victories add up.